CLCB Update v0.2.2 · Campus Legends College Basketball update for 24 August 2025

 Major Features:

 Historical stat tracking.
 You are now able to see player and team stats from all historical seasons, with career/all-time totals available as well.
-Player stat records are backward compatible for pre-update saves, team stat records will begin being tracked with this update.
+Player stat history is partially backward compatible for pre-update saves, team stat history will begin being tracked with this update.
 To note: when viewing career/all-time stats by conference, only the seasons a player or team spent in that conference are included.

 Player stats can now be viewed in the per-game, per 40 minutes, or totals format.